awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 ## Understand the AWS Message application

 To send a message to a SQS queue, enter the message into the application and choose Send.
-On

 ![AWS Message Application](images/client2b.png)

-Occe the message is sent, the application displays the message, as shown in this figure.
+After the message is sent, the application displays the message, as shown in this figure.

 ![AWS Message Application](images/client2c.png)